 The development of ancient Greece from the archaic period to the death of Alexander the Great is examined.
 Topics include constitutional development, colonization, the Persian and Peloponnesians wars and slavery.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Alternate years.

 HIST 221 - The Roman Republic (3)

 The development of Rome is explored from its eighth-century B.C. founding to the end of the Roman Republic, with emphasis on constitutional development, imperial expansion, and changing economic and social conditions.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Alternate Years.

 HIST 222 - The Roman Empire (3)

 The development of the Roman Empire is explored from the founding of the Julio-Claudian dynasty to the end of Roman rule in the West.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Alternate Years.

 HIST 223 - Medieval History (3)

 Western civilization is explored from the breakup of the Roman Empire to the beginning of the fourteenth century.
 Topics include the rise of Christianity, feudalism, and economic and technological developments.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Alternate years.

 HIST 224 - The Glorious Renaissance (3)

 Europe’s transition from the fourteenth century through Shakespeare’s death are examined, focusing on changing patterns of thought, art and political forms in Italian city-states, Northern Europe, Britain and Spain.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: Fall.

 HIST 234 - Challenges and Confrontations: Women in Europe (3)

 European women's political roles, economic activities, and social and cultural contributions are examined.
 This course may be repeated for credit with a change in content.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+In Person, Hybrid, Online.

 Offered: As needed.

 HIST 235 - Voices of the Great War (3)